 Books can be very useful to help your child identify and understand different feelings, like anger and frustration.
 Through the distinctive situations the characters go through and their colorful images, parents can teach children how to deal with difficult emotions and circumstances.
-Reading a good children’s book that was especially designed to tackle a specific subject, and then talking about it with your toddler will certainly help her begin to distinguish between different emotions.
+Reading a good children’s book that was specially designed to tackle a specific subject, and then talking about it with your toddler will certainly help them begin to distinguish between different emotions.

-There are a lot of great books that deal with the feelings of anger and frustration.
+There are a lot of great books that deal with feelings of anger and frustration.
 Here are two I highly recommend!

-Hands are not for hitting by Martine Agassi and Teeth are not for biting by Elizabeth Verdick are part of a behavior series books that give reasons why children might want to hit or bite, but ultimately suggest positive things that they could do instead.
+Hands are not for hitting by Martine Agassi and Teeth are not for biting by Elizabeth Verdick are part of a behavior series of books that give reasons why children might want to hit or bite, but ultimately suggest positive things that they could do instead.
 These colorful books also include helpful tips for parents!